Complete Guide to Microdosing: Benefits, Risks, and How to Begin Safely

 5. Document Your Journey

 The value of keeping a detailed journal cannot be overstated.
-Not only does it help in tracking dosage, frequency, and any potential side effects, but it also offers a mirror to your emotional and cognitive shifts.
+Not only does it help track dosage, frequency, and potential side effects, but it also offers a mirror of your emotional and cognitive shifts.
 Reflecting on these entries can lead to profound insights and fine-tuning of your microdosing regimen.

-Remember while microdosing is promising and intriguing it requires a thoughtful and informed approach.
-By adhering to guidelines and always prioritising safety and well-being, you're setting the stage for a potentially enriching and transformative journey.
+Remember, while microdosing is promising and intriguing, it requires a thoughtful and informed approach.
+By adhering to trusted frameworks and always prioritising safety and well-being, you're setting the stage for a potentially enriching journey.

 Previous